 Shravan Kumar had been a leading light in cultural and social sphere in Agra for the last two decades.
 He had been in forefront of several environmental movements in Agra.
 His activism also reflected in the core Braj region of Mathura, Vrindavan and Govardhan.
 He fought for unhindered and unpolluted flow of Yamuna River in Braj region.
 He had spread awareness on the pitiable condition of Yamuna through the River Connect Program, in which the Yamuna enthusiasts gather to perform Yamuna Aarati everyday at Etmadaulla view point and discuss the issues related to Yamuna.

 Shravan Kumar was retired as a senior officer from the government department of CAPART (Council for Advancement of People’s Action and Rural Technology), which made him experienced in rural development.
-He helped scores of people in making their carried in rural entrepreneurship.
+He helped scores of people in making their carrier in rural entrepreneurship for livelihood.

 In his early days he was a staunch socialist and participated in the revolutionary socialist movement of Late Jaya Prakash Narayan.
 He followed Gandhian principles in his life.